zisismaras/asyncme/README.md

 #### Notes
 The workers are child processes spawned with [process.fork()](https://nodejs.org/api/child_process.html#child_process_child_process_fork_modulepath_args_options) and the communication is made using standard node process messaging.
 The task functions are serialized and then executed on the child process using the [Function constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) which will practically `eval()` the function, so keep that in mind and don't pass unsafe code.
-Tested on the currect node LTS (v6.9.5).
+Tested on the current node LTS (v6.9.5).
 Uses many es6 features so older node versions might not work.
 #### Limitations
+Doesn't work on the browser.
 Can't use `require()` inside the tasks.
 External scope is not transfered.
 Asynchronous code won't be properly handled (the promise will resolve and/or the worker might be dead before it is completed).